Premium domain name: Their value and why they cost so much.

 In most cases, many of these valuable domains are redirected while others are parked in hopes that someone would come along want to purchase the domain name for their business.

-What qualifies a domain to be considered a Premium Domain Name?
+What qualifies a domain to be a Premium Domain Name?

-Premium domain names are the most valuable and sought after domain names.
+Premium domain names are the most valuable and sought after domain names in the world.

 In addition, premium domains can easily command high visibility across major search engines and draw global traffic for businesses that utilize such search-friendly gems.